UCR-Robotics/ee106/docs/lab8.rst

       -  \+10% Avoid collision with obstacles.
       -  \+10% Reach the goal area and kick the balls.
       -  \+30% Lab report with included ROS Node code and remarks and lessons learned from the lab.

+Note: The robot needs to make a lap around the map.
+It doesnt need to stop at any goal position.

 Lab Rules
 ---------